-Librarian I - three (3) years; Librarian II - five (5) years; Librarian III - eight (8) years
+Librarian I - three (3) years; Librarian II - five (5) years; Librarian III - eight (8) years.

-- 2.0 By November 1 the Academic Vice-President and Provost, as Chair of the Librarian Promotion and Assessment Committee, will send a reminder to Librarians that those who are about to complete the prescribed minimum of years in the rank of Librarian II or Librarian III [see 3.2.1] and who wish to be considered for advancement in rank must notify, in writing, the University Librarian of her/his intention to apply by November 7 and apply in writing to the Chair of the Librarian Promotion and Assessment Committee by December 1. - 3.0 Any other Librarian seeking advancement in rank must notify, in writing, the University Librarian of her/his intention to apply by November 7 and apply, in writing, to the Chair of the Librarian Promotion and Assessment Committee by December 1. - 4.0 Accelerated promotion may be sought by a Librarian on the grounds of exceptional professional competence and exceptional service to the University and the profession.
-A Librarian who seeks early consideration as an exceptional case shall notify, in writing, the University Librarian of her/his intention to apply by November 7 and apply in writing to the Chair of the Librarian Promotion and Assessment Committee by December 1.
-The application shall include a detailed rationale as to why early consideration is merited. - 5.0 The procedures and criteria for evaluation that shall be used in the review of applications for advancement in rank are described in Articles 3.2.1, 3.2.2, and 3.2.3 of this Agreement.
+- 2.0 By October 1 the Academic Vice-President and Provost, as Chair of the Librarian Promotion and Assessment Committee, will send a reminder to Librarians that those who are about to complete the prescribed minimum of years in the rank of Librarian II or Librarian III [see 1.0, above] and who wish to be considered for advancement in rank must apply in writing to the Chair of the Librarian Promotion and Assessment Committee by November 1. - 3.0 Any other Librarian seeking advancement in rank must apply, in writing, to the Chair of the Librarian Promotion and Assessment Committee by November 1. - 4.0 Accelerated promotion may be sought by a Librarian on the grounds of exceptional professional competence and exceptional service to the University and the profession.
+A Librarian who seeks early consideration as an exceptional case shall apply in writing to the Chair of the Librarian Promotion and Assessment Committee by November 1.
+The application shall include a detailed rationale as to why early consideration is merited. - 5.0 The procedures and criteria for evaluation that shall be used in the review of applications for advancement in rank are described in Articles 3.2.1 and 3.2.2, of this Agreement.